In this article, we’ll see how to implement a WebSocket server using Node.js.

 For the basic implementation that follows below, I have skipped any code for handling large messages or messages split across multiple frames.

 Doing so requires the coordination of multiple data buffers across multiple frames.
-It would overcomplicate the exercise with logic that is more about Node.js sockets than it is about WebSockets.
+It would overcomplicate the exercise with the logic that is more about Node.js sockets than it is about WebSockets.
 My purpose here is to demonstrate some of the low-level work required to parse WebSocket frames to achieve two-way communication between a client and a server.

 Implementing the parser